 B.A., Wheaton College

-Hebrew Bible in its ancient Near Eastern context; calendars; Sabbath; the intersection of ancient scholarship and literature; divination in the ancient Near East; myth and method; intercultural contact in the ancient Mediterranean
+Hebrew Bible and its ancient Near Eastern context; the intellectual history of the ancient Near East

 Biblical Heritage I-II